 The effective revolutionary approach of the Lakou, Vodou and Kreyol have much to offer a wider discourse on preserving traditional farming practices in the face of monumental threats from industrial agriculture.
-Drawing from the historical importance of agriculture in Haiti, the Sacred Soil project will consist of small permaculture gardens to cultivate nourishment at neighborhood scale.
-Built from locally sourced materials, oil barrels and tires will be collaboratively transformed into sculpted vessels for the garden containers.
-They will be installed through the urban Lakou, paired with catchment systems developed to take advantage of intermittent heavy rainfall in order to provide constant access to water so the gardens may be sustained.
-Working with the most common ingredients used in traditional recipes I gathered while working with grandmothers during the 2013 Ghetto Biennial, planned companion planting will be developed to make high density use of the small spaces.
-Seeds will be sourced in local markets in Port-Au-Prince, and on the farms where we will also gather soil in a way that supports biodynamic and traditional farming practices of the rural Lakou.
-Rounding out the project will be a celebratory feast of Tchaka for Lwa Azaka, the well-loved god of agriculture.
+Drawing from the historical importance of agriculture in Haiti, the Sacred Soil project consisted of small permaculture gardens to cultivate nourishment at neighborhood scale.
+Built from locally sourced materials, oil barrels and tires were collaboratively transformed into sculpted vessels for the garden containers.
+Installed through the urban Lakou, they were paired with catchment systems developed to take advantage of intermittent heavy rainfall in order to provide constant access to water so the gardens may be sustained.
+Working with the most common ingredients used in traditional recipes that were gathered while working with grandmothers during the 2013 Ghetto Biennial, planned companion planting was tested to make high density use of the small spaces.
+Seeds were sourced in local markets in Port-Au-Prince and saved during meal preparations.
+Trees were purchased from local farms where we learned about the biodynamic and traditional farming practices of the rural Lakou.
+Rounding out the project was a celebratory feast of Tchaka for Lwa Azaka, the well-loved god of agriculture.

 Initiated during the 4th Ghetto Biennial, members of the Atis Rezistans artist collective worked with Lee Lee to establish a seed library, plant the foundation for the canopy of an edible urban food forest and build pocket sized permaculture gardens scaled to fit the small, tangled footpaths that meander through the Redzone along the Grand Rue in downtown Port-Au-Prince.
 The project won first place for foreign artists in the People’s Choice Awards, and the gardens continue to thrive.